FBC Melgar: History

-Beginnings (1915-1939)
+Beginnings (1915–1939)

 Squad of then Juventud Melgar in 1915.

 FBC Melgar was founded on 25 March 1915 as Juventud Melgar by a group of young football fans in Arequipa.
 The name was chosen in honor of the poet Mariano Melgar.
 The club would take part in their first championship in 1918, the Liga Provincial de Arequipa.
-In 1919, the club travled to Lima to participate in friendlies where their performance was widespread across the city.
+In 1919, the club traveled to Lima to participate in friendlies where their performance was widespread across the city.
 Melgar won their first title in the 1921 Liga Distrital de Arequipa, defeating Independencia.
 They would win the championship again in 1923, 1925 and 1926.
 They later would be champions of Arequipa in 1928.

 In 1930, Melgar would begin a tour across Chile, being their first international appearance.
 Their debut would be against Valparaíso which resulted in a draw.
 They would later meet again which resulted in a 5–0 loss.
 Melgar would later play against clubs such as Colo-Colo, Audax Italiano, Coquimbo Unido, and Antofagasta.
 A year later, the Bolivian club Club Bolívar would visit Arequipa to play matches with the local clubs and clubs of nearby Mollendo.
 Melgar faced Bolivar and won for the first time against a foreign club.
 The win resulted in a rivalry between the two clubs.
-In the same decade, changes were made on the football of Arequipa, some of which reduced the amount of teams participated in the Primera Division and relegations.
+In the same decade, changes were made to the football of Arequipa, some of which reduced the number of teams participating in the Primera Division and relegations.
 Melgar suffered from these reforms, not winning any titles and were relegated to the Segunda Division of Arequipa.
 They missed promotion in 1933 to Deportivo Ciclón.
 In the same years, Melgar sparked a rivalry with another club in Arequipa known as FBC Aurora.
 In 1939, Melgar got promoted back to the first division but did not win any titles.